Lunariz/Soundroom/readme.md

 Soundroom is a VR project that aims to help composers and sound designers experiment with spacial and dynamic sound.

-By providing an environment that gives access to a wide range of parameters, anyone can build a space contains sounds that react to position, movement and gaze.
+By providing an environment that gives access to a wide range of parameters, anyone can build a space containing sounds that react to position, movement and gaze.

 This project is a work in progress